Encouraging Facts about the Landscaping Industry

 In our strong economy, people have a plenty of options available to them, career-wise.
 Owning a business is the dream of many Americans, and landscaping is the ideal option if you are willing to work hard to earn your reward.
 But before you can start learning how to start a landscaping business, you should start by researching the industry to ensure it is a good investment for you.

 Here are 4 encouraging facts about the landscaping industry.

-Commercial landscaping is also included in the industry, making up a large portion of the work and revenue.
+Commercial landscaping is also included in the industry, making up a large portion of the work and revenue, at $70 billion dollars annually.
 Working with commercial clients affords business owners the chance to earn higher revenue with fewer clients because commercial properties are typically larger and operate with higher budgets than residential properties.

 Landscapers Start Small and Grow